is6481/lab1/README.md

 alerts, and the ability to have reports sent at specified intervals (this will make sense as we go through the course).

+You will receive an invite for this course’s Domo environment.
+Complete the sign-up process as part of this lab.

-You can sign up for a student version of Domo [here](http://www.domo.com/start/student).
+While not required, you can also sign up for a student version of Domo [here](http://www.domo.com/start/student).
 You will have access to a current version of Domo for one year.
 Please be responsible regarding what data you upload to Domo.